pedrojunqueira/da-100/README.md

 ### Profile the data

+- Profiling data feature works in Power Query
+- Make sure that the boxes are ticked in the ribbon View
+	- Column
 		- Distribution: Histogram of count of distinct and unique values
 		- Quality: check empty, validity percentage and errors
 		- Profile: Column in depth statistics

 - Profiling data is about studying the nuances of the data
 	- Anomalies
 	- Structure
 	- Statistics
 	- Row Count
 	- Distribution
 - Examine data structures
 	- Before profile the data examine the model in power bi and the table relationships
 	- Find data anomalies and data statistics
 - Select the View ribbon
 	- Column Quality: Show % of errors, empty and valid
 	- Column Profile: Detail statistics about the column
 	- Column Distribution: Histogram chart of value distribution if continuos or classes (distinct)
 	- Column quality and Column distribution are shown in the graphs above the columns of data
 	- Columns profile statistics
 		- Count